BillRaymond/center-chatgpt-prompt-box/README.md

 ![](chatgpt-center-chatbox-demo.gif)

 ## Purpose
-The primary way to get things done with ChatGPT is with a prompt.
-If you are training or doing prompts over a live or recorded feed, there is a strong likelihood that subtitles, ads, or other UI elements will appear in that lower quadrant of the screen.
-There are many solutions to fixing this, like zooming in and out, resizing your browser, etc. But why not just put the prompt in the center of the page with a nice visual to draw people's attention?
-That is the purpose of this utility.
+If you deliver ChatGPT training videos (live or recorded) and your browser is full-screen, you know, subtitles or ads usually overlay the prompt.

+The solution?
+Move the prompt to the center of the screen!

 ## Installation
 1. Install the [Tampermonkey](https://www.tampermonkey.net) extension for your browser of choice (I only tested Safari on the Mac)